bhrigu123/classifier/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         show version, filename and exit -et, --edittypes      Edit the list of types and formats -t, --types           Show the current list of types and formats -r, --recursive       Recursively search your source directory.
-                        WARNING: Ensure you use the correct path as this WILL move all files from your selected types.
-  -st SPECIFIC_TYPES [SPECIFIC_TYPES ...], --specific-types SPECIFIC_TYPES [SPECIFIC_TYPES ...]
+  -h, --help            show this help message and exit -st SPECIFIC_TYPES [SPECIFIC_TYPES ...], --specific-types SPECIFIC_TYPES [SPECIFIC_TYPES ...]
                         Move all file extensions, given in the args list, in the current directory into the Specific Folder